Computerized Battery Analyzer

 - Usually 18 for FRC batteries

-- Enter a name for the battery and label the battery with this name for future comparison
+- Enter a name for the battery at the top under "Test Name:" and label the battery with this name for future comparison

 - Click "Start"